L0uizZ/eth-services/README.md

 <h2> purpose </h2>

- 1) check the balance of an ethereum address and erc20 contract
+ 1) check the balance of an ethereum wallet and erc20 contract

 <h2> dependencies </h2>